It was Paracelsus, the 16th-century German-Swiss physician, who wrote: ‘The art of healing comes from nature, not from the physician.’

-Wanjira Maathai, is the daughter of the late Nobel Laureate, Wangari Maathai, a leading figure of post-colonial Kenya who as an activist and environmentalist shattered boundaries for women.
-Wanjira’s work to advance her mother’s legacy, both previously as a director of her mother’s flagship Greenbelt Movement and now as Chair of the Wangari Maathai Foundation (WMF), has manifested in the nurturing of youth culture to create a sense of purpose and integrity.
-‘We recognize that young people will play a profound role in shaping Kenya’s future and so the WMF seeks to nurture core values – in particular the building of courageous leadership,’ she explains.
-As such Wanjira’s mission to engage and challenge young people to think, lead and live their lives with the kind of values, principles and integrity that her mother had, is leading to engagement and responsibility where the health and wellbeing of a community comes from within.
+Wanjira Maathai, is the daughter of the late Nobel Laureate, Wangari Maathai, who was an activist, environmentalist and a leading figure of post-colonial Kenya.
+Wanjira’s tireless work to advance her mother’s legacy, previously as director of the Greenbelt Movement and now as Chair of the Wangari Maathai Foundation (WMF), has manifested in the nurturing of youth culture to create a sense of purpose and integrity.